dogweather/forkful/content/en/swift/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-01-20 18:02:40.647124-07:00
-description: "Sending an HTTP request with basic authentication involves attaching\
+description: 'How to: Here''s how to send an HTTP request with basic auth in Swift.'
-  \ a username and password to a request for gated web content.
-Programmers do this\
-  \ to\u2026"
 lastmod: '2024-03-13T22:45:00.396214-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request with basic authentication involves attaching a username and password to a request for gated web content.
+summary: Here's how to send an HTTP request with basic auth in Swift.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---